 A few final words regarding this patent application.
 There is no specific claim that it would be able to do what Robert Duncan claims is possible with current mind-control technologies, i.e., that it can be used to “see what you are viewing, hearing, and thinking to some extent."
 What it does claim to be able to do is best described in its final paragraph (emphasis added):

 “As will be appreciated by those familiar with the art, apparatus and method of the subject invention has numerous uses.
 Persons in critical positions such as drivers and pilots can be continuously monitored with provision for activation of an emergency device in the event of human failure.
 Seizures, sleepiness and dreaming can be detected.
 Bodily functions such as pulse rate, heartbeat reqularity and others also can be monitored and occurrences of hallucinations can be detected.
 The system also permits medical diagnoses of patients, inaccessible to physicians, from remote stations.”

-However, these capabilities don’t necessarily have to rely on brainwave emissions, and can be determined by stronger electromagnetic emissions coming from other parts of the body, or from body movements (similar to EKG readings), although it doesn’t specifically state this.
-Again, the wording used is very important, and it is very likely that the author was being careful to suggest the most extensive applications possible to encourage an application grant.
+However, these capabilities don’t necessarily rely on brainwave emissions, and can be determined by stronger electromagnetic emissions coming from other parts of the body, or from body movements (similar to EKG readings), although the patent description doesn’t specifically state this.
+Again, the wording used is very important, and it is very likely that the author was being careful to suggest the most extensive uses possible to encourage the widest possible licensing rights.

 “The void of research at reading brainwaves without EEG probes should tell you something.
 Do an internet search on mind control.
 Explain the amount of disinformation, misinformation, and general discussion around this topic if it can't be done.
 Explain why a very successful microwave antenna military subcontractor has a patent from the 1970s that claim brain reading and control.”